 Bicycles are starting to look good again, aren’t they?

 Is your car trying to kill you?

 No, it’s not.
 And as long as auto manufacturers continue to take cyber threats seriously and update their software, it’s highly unlikely that anyone will take remote control of your steering wheel.
 But, as with all computers, hacks are possible.
-And today’s cars are computers on wheels (just as toasters are spying devices).
+And today’s cars are computers on wheels.
 So it’s best to be mindful of this fact.